provanpm/WEATHERIT/README.md

 ## Weekly Meeting

-Saturday 4PM.
+Sunday at 5 PM.
 Use this Teams:

 [Office Hours Teams]()